Itsyehia/Library-System---Banque-Misr/README.md

 - Automate infrastructure provisioning using Terraform.
 - Deploy the containerized application on an AWS EKS cluster.
 - Implement a CI/CD pipeline using Jenkins.
+- Set up Prometheus and Grafana for monitoring and visualization of application performance.
+- Integrate SonarQube for code quality analysis and vulnerability detection.
+- Perform security scanning of Docker images using Trivy.
-- Document the project and optionally set up monitoring and logging.
+- Document the project and optionally configure alerts for critical conditions.

 ---